These Colorful Rainbow Bath Bombs are so easy to make yourself.

 Repeat this process with the other two colors, filling the other half of the egg.

-Secure both parts of the plastic egg together and let set.
+Step 7: Secure both parts of the plastic egg together and let set for one day.

 I always give it about a day, just to be on the safe side.